Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 .Htm DIY Laptop fix Models;

 Patriot 3070, 307x, EI System 3081, Generic DSG G320 laptop Motherboard.
-May apply to others too.
+Similar others too.

 Background:

-some computers.
-The components are the
+fitted in some computers.
+The

-big electrolytic capacitors used to stabilize the DC power supply in the PC.
+components are the big electrolytic capacitors used to stabilize the DC power

+supply in the PC.
 The electrolyte fluid was incorrect so the capacitors fail.
-This can stop the

-computer turning on or the computer may misbehave intermittently affecting the
+This can stop the computer turning on or the computer may misbehave

-integrity of the data on the hard disk.
+intermittently affecting the integrity of the data on the hard disk.

-DIY*
+DIY* Repair: Four

-ones remove the laptop keyboard via the four
+laptop keyboard via the four ‘door

-is prescribed.
+prescribed.
 Plus the tip about Blu-Tacking removed screws next to the holes they came from is worth

 a try.
 Visit